AthosExarchou/AthosExarchou/README.md

 # 👋 Hi there, I’m Athanasios Exarchou

 🎓 Undergraduate student at **Harokopio University of Athens – Dept. of Informatics and Telematics**
-💻 Passionate about **software development, automation, and DevOps tools**
+💻 Passionate about ** secure software development, automation, and DevOps tools**
 🌱 Currently learning **front-end & back-end technologies, automation frameworks, and cloud tools**
 📬 Reach me at **athosexarhou@gmail.com**